Scouts de Argentina

-Scouts of Argentina is a non-profit aimed at non-formal education, one of the scouts associations in Argentina with national scope and multi-faith guidance, formed by the merger of the USCA (Argentine Catholic Scouts Union) and the Association of Scouts of Argentina.
+Scouts de Argentina (Scouts of Argentina) is one of the national Scouting associations of Argentina.
 It was founded by Perito Francisco Moreno with the name "Boy Scouts Association Argentinos" and subsequently known as the "National Association of Boy Scouts Argentinos", "Boy Scouts Argentinos", then declared "National Institution of Argentine Scouting" by presidential decree Dr. Hipólito Yrigoyen in 1917.
 It is also known as "Argentine Scouting National Institute"; all these indistinct names refer to the same organization.

+Scouts of Argentina is a non-profit aimed at non-formal education, one of the scouts associations in Argentina with national scope and multi-faith guidance, formed by the merger of the USCA (Argentine Catholic Scouts Union) and the Association of Scouts of Argentina.

 USCA and INSA were dissolved on December 1, 1996 to join Scouts of Argentina, Civil Association.